youtous/destr0yer-build/README.md

 Each newly created instance needs to be configured by ansible using a dedicated preparation playbook.

-1. Ensure the newly created instances are listed in the group `factoring_systems` in `hosts/destr0yers.yml`
+1. Ensure the newly created instances are listed in the group `systems` in `hosts/base-nodes.yml` (either in `base_systems` or `commander_systems`)
-2. Run the playbook with a root user: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts/destr0yers.yml provision.yml --vault-password-file "./.vault_password" --extra-vars='nameservers=["1.1.1.1"]' --user=root`
+2. Run the playbook with a root user: `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts/base-nodes.yml 00-provision.yml --vault-password-file "./.vault_password" --extra-vars='nameservers=["1.1.1.1"]' --user=root`
-3. Once the playbook is successfuly executed, remove the instances from the `factoring_systems` group in `hosts/destr0yers.yml`

 ### IV.
 Configure the instances (system configuration)

 1. Configure the desired state of the cluster in `group_vars/all.yml` (**important:** please define a list of allowed ssh ips using `ssh_entrypoints`)
 2. Configure instance specifities using its dedicated configuration file in `host_vars/myhostname.tld.yml`, see examples in `hosts/`.
-3. Add the instances in the group `base_systems` in `hosts/destr0yers.yml`
-4. Run the playbook on the instances, it will setup all the system configuration in a single run: `ansible-playbook -i hosts/destr0yers.yml configure.yml --vault-password-file "./.vault_password"`
+3. Run the playbook on the instances, it will setup all the system configuration in a single run: `ansible-playbook -i hosts/base-nodes.yml 01-configure.yml --vault-password-file "./.vault_password"`

 #### Server keys generation